-- a.
-When development is required to be served by a public or central private sewage systems, the subdivider or developer shall install all sewer lines in accordance with the standards in this Ordinance, the procedures manual, and other State or federal requirements. - b.
-Sanitary sewage lines, including pump stations and treatment facilities shall be dedicated to the County for maintenance and operation.
-Sewer lines serving individual lots or uses prior to their connection to the central collection system shall not be the responsibility of the County. - c.
-Centralized private sewage systems shall be offered for dedication to the County, who may choose to accept the system in the sole discretion of the Board of County Commissioners.
+- In cases of development being served by a public or central private sewage systems, the subdivider or developer shall install all sewer lines in accordance with the standards in this Ordinance, the procedures manual, and other State or federal requirements. - Sanitary sewage lines, including pump stations and treatment facilities shall be dedicated to the b.
+County for maintenance and operation.
+Sewer lines serving individual lots or uses prior to their connection to the central collection system shall not be the responsibility of the County. - Centralized private sewage systems shall be offered for dedication to the County, who may choose C. to accept the system in the sole discretion of the Board of County Commissioners.